-(Hence, a mal-position that is less than a dislocation.)
+(Hence, a dysfunction that is less than a dislocation.)

 There are two main types of subluxations.

 The first type is called the structural type of subluxation.
-When a vertebrae misaligns, the distortion can either compress (“pinch”) a nerve, or stretch and pull on the nerve (putting it under “tension.”)
+When a vertebra loses its proper relation with the vertebra above, or the vertebra below, the distortion can cause changes that eventually compress (“pinch”) or irritate a nerve, or stretch and pull on the nerve (putting it under “tension.”)
 Studies show that the weight of a dime is all the pressure it takes to decrease the function of a nerve by 60%.
 Studies also reveal that just a 6% stretch of the nerve decreases its function by 70%.
-It’s been shown that it does not take much pressure, pulling, or tension on a nerve to severely interfere with its function.
+It has been shown that it does not take much pressure, pulling, or tension on a nerve at all to severely interfere with its function.

-These dysfunctions (or subluxations) are usually caused by physical trauma (falls, bumps, accidents, etc.) or physical stress, as when using the same muscles or performing the same movements too long (think a “repetitive motion injury”), or simply demanding too much work of the musculo-skeletal system.
+These dysfunctions (or subluxations) are often caused by physical trauma (falls, bumps, accidents, etc.) or physical stress, such as when using the same muscles or performing the same movements too long, (think: “repetitive motion injury”) or simply demanding too much work of the musculo-skeletal system which causes failure and affects regions beyond the local.
 (Most erect posture muscles directly or indirectly tie into the spine and or pelvis.)

 The second type of subluxation occurs when the nervous system is interfered with by emotional stress or chemical toxins.
-When the nervous system becomes overwhelmed by these factors, it creates an imbalance in how our nerves perform.
-When a nerve is irritated by emotional or chemical stress, part of the nerve causes muscles on one side of the spine to contract (or “pull”) harder than the other side, mis-aligning the vertebrae.
-As this signal comes through the nerve, with no clearing of the irritation to the nerve and the signal being carried by the nerve, (clearing which would reset and over time retrain the nervous system) the misalignment further interferes with the nerve’s transmission, creating a repeating (nerve) pattern.
-Sadly, these types of subluxations can exist for years and go unnoticed until the body can no longer compensate and “hide” the sheer extent of undetected nerve damage.
+When the nervous system (our brain) becomes overwhelmed by factors like these, it alters how another part of our brain (our cerebellum) responds.
+This part, under stress, creates changes along the spine – subluxations.
+When our brain is irritated by emotional or chemical stress, part of the brain (or nerves carrying brain signals) cause/s muscles on one side of the spine to contract (or “pull”) harder than the other side, mis-aligning the vertebrae.
+As this signal comes through the nerve, with no clearing of the irritation to the nerve and the signal being carried by the nerve, (clearing which would reset – and over time – retrain the nervous system) the misalignment further interferes with the nerve’s transmission and brain’s output, creating a repeating (nerve) pattern.
+Sadly, these types of subluxations can exist for years and go unnoticed until the body can no longer compensate and “hide” the sheer extent of undetected nerve irritation or damage – yielding “symptoms.”

 Studies tell us that both types of subluxations can (and often do) exist without pain, yet still interfere and disturb nerve function.
 Read a little further to understand more about the Global Effects of subluxations.

-One of the most current models explaining the global state of Subluxation is the “Neuroplasticity Model” (of Subluxation), arrived at in light of the discovery and documention in many studies – done by different professors in different research laboratories, and published to high ranking journals – all confirming that correcting Chiropractic subluxations by Adjusting changes (has a “neuroplastic effect” upon) brain function.
+One of the most current models explaining the global state of Subluxation is the “Neuroplasticity Model” (of Subluxation), arrived at in light of the discovery and documentation in many studies (done by different professors in different research laboratories, and published to high ranking journals) all confirming that correcting Chiropractic subluxations by Adjusting changes (has a “neuroplastic effect” upon) brain function.

 If you are looking for Chiropractic Care in Knoxville, TN and the surrounding areas call our office today to make an appointment.(865) 454-0313 or click here to schedule your appointment online.